-In an exclusive interview, Shastri said his party is aware and wants to convey in categorical terms that it is the responsibility of the State to guarantee the distribution of goods and services across society by treating the people as equals.
+In an exclusive interview, Shastri said in categorical terms that it is the responsibility of the State to guarantee the distribution of goods and services across society by treating the people as equals.
 Over the years, despite lofty claims by political parties, fact remains that governments at the Centre and in the States, including Madhya Pradesh, have failed to address the issue of rising inequality and inequities.
 Instead, what the previous UPA -1 and UPA -2, headed by Manmohan Singh, did was that they aped the cash transfer policy that was being followed in Brazil and Mexico without bothering even an iota about its pitfall and the impact it would leave on the middle class wage earners and the economic growth of the country.
 The same strategy has been mastered by the present NDA regime at the Centre and also the State Governments.
 The cash transfer scheme has been institutionalised and perpetuated even further by them.

 Another problem, according to Shastri, is that those manning the government’s administrative set up have neither been trained nor motivated to be pragmatic.
 When it comes to the government’s working, what’s generally missing is justice with fairness and moral rectitude.
 This spirit is mostly absent when the ministers or officials put down their noting, issue orders or pass on instructions to their subordinates for implementation

 Shastri spoke at length on the deteriorating law and order situation, people’s growing concern about national security, black money and the menace of money laundering.